santarosawro/TecnoTitans-WRO-2024/README.md

 Hi!
-We are the Team TecnoTitans from Venezuela,and we are gonna participate The Categorie Future Engineer WRO 2025!
+We are the Team TecnoTitans from E.U Santa Rosa School Venezuela,and we are gonna participate The Categorie Future Engineer WRO 2025!

 ## Team Members 👨‍💻